 READ 580.
-Clinical Practicum in Childhood Literacy
+Clinical Practicum in Childhood

-The Clinical Practicum is the culminating experience of the master's degree in Childhood Literacy and the third in a three-course sequence on related to the diagnosis and teaching of learners who experience literacy difficulties.
+Literacy.
+The Clinical Practicum is the culminating experience of the master's degree in Childhood Literacy and the third in a threecourse sequence on related to the diagnosis and teaching of learners who experience literacy difficulties.
 The course focuses on providing individualized or small-group assessment and instruction to real learners in a supervised clinical situation.
 Candidates will assess and instruct learners at the early childhood and childhood levels for at least 50 clock hours across the semester, under the supervision of the course instructor.
-Candidates gain experience with co-planning, coteaching, peer and supervisor evaluation and debriefing, and parent-teacher interaction/collaboration.
+Candidates gain experience with co-planning, co-teaching, peer and supervisor evaluation and debriefing, and parent-teacher interaction/collaboration.
 The course also includes periodic seminars related to challenges candidates face in planning, assessment, and instruction.

 READ 585.
-Literacy Instruction for Individuals and Small Groups - Adolescence and teaching of middle and adolescent learners who experience literacy difficulties.
+Literacy Instruction for Individuals and Small Groups - Adolescence.
+This course is the second in a three-course sequence related to the diagnosis and teaching of middle and adolescent learners who experience literacy difficulties.
 This course is designed to provide prospective literacy teachers with high-leverage pedagogical practices for teaching middle and adolescent learners as individuals and in small groups.
-This course develops candidates' abilities to provide developmentallyappropriate instruction in the areas of word recognition, spelling, meaning vocabulary development, comprehension, comprehension monitoring, writing, and study strategies.
+This course develops candidates' abilities to provide developmentally-appropriate instruction in the areas of word recognition, spelling, meaning vocabulary development, comprehension, comprehension monitoring, writing, and study strategies.
 The focus of the course is on designing instruction that addresses learner's areas of instructional need while leveraging their specific literacy strengths.
 During this course, candidates spend 15+ hours at their literacy internship placement sites engaging in classroom observation, critique, and reflection.